Preceptors model professional behaviors and values for future RDNs.

 - show evidence of continued competence through professional work, graduate education, continuing education, scholarship/research or other activities leading to professional growth in the advancement of their profession.

-Individuals with at least one year of professional experience and an interest in supervising dietetics students are encouraged to consider becoming preceptors.
+Individuals with at least one year of professional experience and an interest in supervising nutrition and dietetics students are encouraged to consider becoming preceptors.

 - Initiate the process by contacting the Nutrition and Dietetics Department to express interest in precepting students.